International Labour Organization (ILO)

-MoRTH launches dashboard on its website to provide 'dhabas and repair shops' details
+MoRTH launches a dashboard on its website to provide 'dhabas and repair shops' details

-Road Transport and Highways Ministry has launched a dashboard on its website to provide details of Dhabas and Truck.
+Road Transport and Highways Ministry have launched a dashboard on its website to provide details of Dhabas and Truck.
 The list can be accessed at www.morth.nic.in.
-The Ministry said, this is intended to facilitate travel of truck and cargo drivers and cleaners.
-A regular contact is being maintained with various stake holders providing information.
-National Highway Authority of India’s centra
+The Ministry said this is intended to facilitate the travel of truck and cargo drivers and cleaners.
+Regular contact is being maintained with various stakeholders providing information.
+National Highway Authority of India’s cen

-BRO constructs bridge in record time on a key road connecting strategic areas in AP
+BRO constructs a bridge in record time on a key road connecting strategic areas in AP

-Border Roads Organisation (BRO) constructed bridge over Subansiri river in Arunachal Pradesh in a record span of just 27 days.
-Amidst the nationwide lockdown, BRO undertook the developmental work for construction of the Daporijo bridge maintaining utmost precautions against COVID-19.
-The bridge is of utmost importance in strategic connectivity as it links roads leading upto the LAC between India and Chin
+Border Roads Organisation (BRO) constructed a bridge over the Subansiri river in Arunachal Pradesh in a record span of just 27 days.
+Amidst the nationwide lockdown, BRO undertook the developmental work for the construction of the Daporijo bridge maintaining utmost precautions against COVID-19.
+The bridge is of utmost importance in strategic connectivity as it links roads leading up to the LAC betw

-DCGI approves trial of a drug to reduce mortality rate
+DCGI approves trial of a drug to reduce the mortality rate

-The Drugs Controller General of India (DCGI) has approved trial of a drug for reducing mortality rate in critically ill COVID-19 patients.
+The Drugs Controller General of India (DCGI) has approved the trial of a drug for reducing the mortality rate in critically ill COVID-19 patients.
 The trial is likely to begin at multiple hospitals.
-The drug which has been developed by Cadila Pharmaceuticals Ltd. with the support of Council of Scientific and Industrial Research (CSIR) is meant to treat critically ill patients suffering from Gram-negative bacterial sepsis.
-CSIR appointed monitorin
+The drug which has been developed by Cadila Pharmaceuticals Ltd. with the support of the Council of Scientific and Industrial Research (CSIR) is meant to treat critically ill patients suffering from Gram-negative bacterial sepsis.
+CSIR app

 New model to predict ionospheric electron density

-A new Artificial Neural Networks based global Ionospheric Model has been developed using long-term ionospheric observations to predict the ionospheric electron density and the peak parameters.
+A new Artificial Neural Network-based global Ionospheric Model has been developed using long-term ionospheric observations to predict the ionospheric electron density and the peak parameters.

 DBT-BIRAC Call on COVID-19 Research Consortium

-Department of Biotechnology, DBT and Biotechnology Industry Research Assistance Council, BIRAC had invited applications on COVID-19 Research Consortium.
+Department of Biotechnology, DBT and Biotechnology Industry Research Assistance Council, BIRAC had invited applications to COVID-19 Research Consortium.